opsdroid/opsdroid/docs/rest-api.md

 }
 ```

-The PATCH method allows you to update a connector configuration, you can also turn it off/on my setting `enabled` to `False`.
+The PATCH method allows you to update a connector configuration, you can also turn it off/on my setting `enabled` to `false`.
 Note that in order for the connector to be updated, Opsdroid will disconnect the connector and load all the configuration again.

 **Example Request(PATCH)**